InfiniBrains/Awesome-GameDev-Resources/intro/03-datatypes/README.md

 The default behavior of the types in a x86 cpu are as signed numbers and the first bit of the container is the signal.
 If the first bit is `0`, it means it is positive.
 If the first bit is `1`, it means it is negative.
 [More details](https://en.wikipedia.org/wiki/Two%27s_complement).

-Which means that if the container is the size of 1 byte(8 bits), it have 1 bit for the signal and 7 bit for the content.
-So this number goes from `-128` up to `127`, this container is typically a `char`.
+Which means that if the container follow two complement and is the size of 1 byte(8 bits), it have 1 bit for the signal and 7 bit for the content.
+So this number goes from `-128` up to `127`, this container is typically a `signed char`.
 The positive size has 1 less quantity in absolute than the negative because 0 is represented in positive side.
 There are `256` numbers between `-128` and `127` inclusive.

 #### Char

-A standard `char` type uses 1 byte to store data.
+A standard `char` type uses 1 byte to store data and follows complement of 1.
+Going `-127` to `127`, so tipically represents `255` numbers.

-It can represent `2^8` or `256` different numbers.
+A `signed char` follows complement of 2 and it can represent `2^8` or `256` different numbers.
 By default, in x86 machine char is signed and the represented numbers can go from `-2^7` or `-128` up to `2^7 - 1` or `127`.

+An `unsigned char`

 Chars can be used to represent letters following the [ascii table](https://www.asciitable.com/) where each value means a specific letter, digit or symbol.